hpsfoundation/tac/lifecycle_policy.md

 The Linux Foundation creates the poll by filling in the "PROJECT NAME" field in the following poll template.

 * Question 1:
-  That PROJECT NAME meets all requirements to be a Linux Foundation project.
+  That PROJECT NAME is a Linux Foundation project, or is seeking to become a Linux Foundation project and has goals that are aligned with the requirements for Linux Foundation projects.
 * Question 2:
   That PROJECT NAME has 2 TAC sponsors to champion the project and provide mentorship as needed.
 * Question 3: